uc-cdis/release-helper/README.md

 gen3git --help
 ```

-You only need access token for private repos.
-This script should be able to read from
+Because we uses GitHub v4 API, so you'll need to set the `GITHUB_ACCESS_TOKEN` even for
-public repos without the need to set the `GITHUB_ACCESS_TOKEN`.
+public repositories.